Simon Mayo: Mid-mornings

-In January 1997, Mayo made a brief return to the breakfast show for three weeks after Chris Evans was dismissed, but both Mayo and BBC Radio 1 ruled out the possibilities of a permanent return to the programme.
-On his first morning as breakfast stand-in, Mayo read out an email from a man who had emigrated to New Zealand four years earlier and had arrived back in the UK that morning, and was "delighted to hear you're still doing the breakfast show".
+In January 1997, Mayo made a brief return to the breakfast show for three weeks after Chris Evans was dismissed, but both Mayo and Radio 1 ruled out the possibilities of a permanent return to the programme.
+On his first morning as breakfast stand-in, Mayo read out an email from a man who had emigrated to New Zealand four years earlier and had arrived back in the UK that morning and was "delighted to hear you're still doing the breakfast show".

 In 1999 Mayo broke a world record by broadcasting for 37 hours in aid of that year's Comic Relief.

-Mayo remained on the mid-morning slot until he left BBC Radio 1 in 2001, seeing breakfast-show presenters Mark Goodier, Steve Wright, Chris Evans, Mark and Lard, Kevin Greening, Zoe Ball, and Sara Cox, come and go from the slot, but the slot went to Jo Whiley.
+Mayo remained on the mid-morning slot until he left Radio 1 in 2001, seeing breakfast show presenters Mark Goodier, Steve Wright, Chris Evans, Mark and Lard, Kevin Greening, Zoe Ball, and Sara Cox, come and go from the slot.
+He was replaced by Jo Whiley.

-His final show was on Friday 16 February 2001, and before signing off, he said: "One of the reasons I'm not going to do a DLT is that I've nothing to complain about at all – though as I'll still be employed by the BBC it'd be a stupid thing to do.
+His final show was on Friday 16 February 2001, and before signing off, he said: "One of the reasons I'm not going to 'do a DLT' is that I've nothing to complain about at all – though as I'll still be employed by the BBC it'd be a stupid thing to do.
 I always thought as a kid working at Radio 1 would be the most fun and the best place for any presenter to work and I still think that's true."
-His final track played on BBC Radio 1 was Ace of Spades by Motörhead.
+His final track played on Radio 1 was "Ace of Spades" by Motörhead.